 Path to Victory: Below are the end of round positions for the last 8 Players Championship winners:

 Incoming form of winners since 2010:

 First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

 No player has won The Masters and then gone on to triumph at TPC Sawgrass since the tournament moved to its early May spot on the PGA Tour schedule back in 2007.
-The challenge is there for Danny Willett who I'm sure will be enjoying his return to golf with absolutely no pressure on his shoulders since his magnificent Augusta win.
-Over the same period of time, only Phil Mickelson (Pebble Beach) and Tiger Woods (Doral/Bay Hill) have won on the PGA Tour in the season prior to taking home The Players title.
+The challenge is there for Patrick Reed who's been playing better on Pete Dye designs of late.
+Over the same period of time, only Jason Day (Bay Hill / Austin CC), Phil Mickelson (Pebble Beach) and Tiger Woods (Doral/Bay Hill) have won on the PGA Tour in the season prior to taking home The Players title.

-Where immediate course form is not a must to win The Players, course experience is still a key advantage.
-Yes Kevin Kisner, Jordan Spieth and David Lingmerth (a Sawgrass member) have contended and placed across the last 3 renewals and Henrik Stenson finished 3rd on course debut back in 2006, but these are the real exceptions.
+Where immediate course form is not a must to win The Players, course experience is still an advantage, but one that seems to be waning just a little in recent times.
+Kevin Kisner, Jordan Spieth, Ben Martin and David Lingmerth (a Sawgrass member) have contended and placed across the last 4 renewals and Henrik Stenson finished 3rd on course debut back in 2006.
 Hal Sutton (1983) and Craig Perks (2002) won here on course debut, but that was in an age when The Players was scheduled a couple of weeks before Augusta.

 My selections are as follows:

 Henrik Stenson 2pts EW 33/1 with New customers: Bet £10 get £30 plus 30 free spins - 18+, T&Cs apply** - 7 EW, 1/5 odds.